-The Fund's Investment Strategy continues to be more diversified than most Local Government Pension Scheme (LGPS) Funds and incorporates a Flight-path/De-Risking Framework, which differentiates the Fund from many other LGPS Funds.
+The Fund's Investment Strategy continues to be more diversified than most Local Government Pension Scheme (LGPS) Funds and incorporates a Cash and Risk Management Framework, which differentiates the Fund from many other LGPS Funds.
 The aim of the Fund's strategy remains to reduce the volatility of returns, in line with the objective of stabilising employer contribution rates.
-Although history suggests that in the long term Equities should out-perform other asset classes, these returns can be very volatile and the asset class can under-perform for many years.
-It does appear that other LGPS funds are continuing the move to more diversified strategies as the average LGPS fund has 51% allocated to equity, compared to 55% as at 31 March 2019, and 62% as at 31 March 2017.
-However, this is still significantly higher than the Fund is.
+Although history suggests that in the long term equities should out-perform other asset classes, these returns can be very volatile and the asset class can under-perform for many years.